FarhanMRahman/Subreddit-Search-Wizard/README.md

 This is a RESTful web application built with JavaScript, HTML5, CSS3 and Bootsrap.
-It fetches data from the Reddit API in JSON formatt and places them at appropriate places.
+It fetches data from the Reddit API in JSON format and shows them at appropriate places.

 (On a side note, I wanted to work more on the server side code.
 But since I have three midterms before the deadline, I couldn't manage enough time.
 I'll definitely try to improve the app further in the future.)